Vanguard SLV-5

-Vanguard SLV-5, also called Vanguard Satellite Launch Vehicle-Five hoped to be the third successful flight of the American Vanguard rocket following the successful Vanguard 2 satellite on rocket Vanguard SLV-4.
+Vanguard SLV-5 (also called Vanguard Satellite Launch Vehicle-Five), launched on 14 April 1959, was an unsuccessful launch of a Project Vanguard satellite.
+It was to have been the third successful flight of the American Vanguard rocket following the successful Vanguard 2 satellite on rocket Vanguard SLV-4; however, a second-stage booster failure caused the rocket and payload to instead crash into the Atlantic Ocean.

 Background

 Vanguard Satellite Launch Vehicle-5 (SLV-5) was designed to place two satellites in orbit, Vanguard 3A, a 33 cm of diameter sphere (Sphere A) equipped with a magnetometer, and a 76.2 cm of diameter aluminum-coated round inflatable sphere (Sphere B), containing no instrumentation, but an air density measurement device, for optical tracking.
 Launched in April 1959, the mission failed when the second stage failed to operate following first-stage separation.
 The satellites and third stage tumbled into the Atlantic Ocean several hundred kilometers off the coast after about 500 seconds of flight.

 Launch vehicle

 Vanguard was the designation used for both the launch vehicle and the satellite.
 The first stage of the three-stage Vanguard Test Vehicle was powered by a General Electric X-405 125000 N thrust liquid rocket engine, propelled by 7200 kg of kerosene (RP-1) and liquid oxygen, with helium pressurant.
 It also held 152 kg of hydrogen peroxide.
 It was finless, 13.4 m tall, 1.14 m in diameter, and had a launch mass of approximately 8090 kg.

 The second stage was a 5.8 m high, 0.8 m of diameter Aerojet General AJ-10 liquid engine burning 1520 kg Unsymmetrical dimethylhydrazine (UDMH) and White Inhibited Fuming Nitric Acid (WIFNA) with a helium pressurant tank.
 It produced a thrust of 32600 N and had a launch mass of approximately 1990 kg.
 This stage contained the complete guidance and control system.

 A solid-propellant rocket with 10400 N of thrust (for 30 seconds burn time) was developed by the Grand Central Rocket Company to satisfy third-stage requirements.
 The stage was 1.5 m high, 0.8 m in diameter, and had a launch mass of 194 kg.
 The thin 0.076 cm steel casing for the third stage had a hemispherical forward dome with a shaft at the center to support the satellite and an aft dome fairing into a steel exit nozzle.

 The total height of the vehicle with the satellite fairing was about 21.9 m.
 The payload capacity was 11.3 kg to a 555 km Earth orbit.
 A nominal launch would have the first stage firing for 144 seconds, bringing the rocket to an altitude of 58 km, followed by the second stage burn of 120 seconds to 480 km, whereupon the third stage would bring the satellite to orbit.
 This was the same launch vehicle configuration, with minor modifications, as used for Vanguard TV-3 and all succeeding Vanguard flights up to and including Vanguard SLV-6.